sarahcolbert/sibling_roh_analysis/README.md

 ## Pre-Step 2: Editing the config file
-To edit the config file navigate to the sibling_roh_analysis directory and edit the config file to include the required information.
+To edit the config file navigate to the sibling_roh_analysis directory and add the required information to the file.
 You can then run the config file using:  <br>
+> chmod u+x config
 > source ./config <br>